 Ford Amend Paw Paw

 Selected in the Pacific Northwest and grown since 1950.
-Flavorful, green-yellow fruit with orange flesh, ripens in late September.
+Flavorful, green-yellow fruit with orange flesh; an early-ripener ready to eat in late September.

 Pollination: Need Pollinizer